 What can you do: Chew raw almonds, a tablespoon of yogurt or a glass of milk will help as the calcium helps neutralize the acids in your stomach.
 Eat small meals more frequently.
 Avoid spicy and fatty foods as they are more likely to cause heartburn.
 Also, avoid drinking beverages during meals – let your body digest the food first before diluting the acid allowing it to splash up.
 Complain to your partner.
 Learn to sleep semi-upright.
 Apply a drop of peppermint essential oil to your neck: the scent can ease the acid feel

-Your hair is suddenly lush and full.
+5) Your hair may be suddenly lush and full.

 During pregnancy, estrogen slows the growth period of new hair which in turn slows the shedding of older hairs.
 Your mane feels fuller and some women report shinier hair too.

 What you can do: Enjoy it!
 After childbirth, all those older hairs suddenly wake up and jump ship: which can be alarming – but completely normal too.